 1. Anime is a medium, NOT a genre

-The first mistake I see parents making, either from what I’ve seen or from what fans say of their parents….
-Is how parents judge anime is a genre.
+The first common mistake I see parents making, either from what I’ve seen or from what fans say of their parents Is how parents judge anime as a genre.

 That’s false and it’s not too surprising to see why this narrative is so prevalent outside the anime community.

 I can’t say what started it but let’s break it down.